-- The roles and responsibilities of the executive (Cabinet), non-executive, scrutiny and officer functions are defined in the Council's Constitution - A Scheme of Delegation for officers is included within the Constitution - Communication channels with staff include one-to-one meetings, a weekly update email (keeping you connected), and an online portal. - A Customer Feedback form is available publicly for handling comments, complaints and compliments. - Ensuring clear channels of communication with all sections of the community and other stakeholders - The ability for members of the public to ask questions at Cabinet meetings, Overview and Scrutiny Committee meetings and meetings of the Full Council. - A report is produced quarterly regarding the performance of the Council and the achievement of its aims and objectives.
-The report is presented to the Cabinet and published on the Council's website. - The Council publishes transparency data on its website which includes, supplier payments, senior management structure charts and the Annual Pay Policy Statement.
-Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information request and the procedure that will be followed to answer the request.
+- Openness - Engaging comprehensively with institutional stakeholders - Engaging with individual citizens and service users effectively - Annual accounts are published in a timely manner to help communicate the Council's financial position and performance. - The Council's Corporate Plan 2019-2023 (approved by full Council in December 2019) is available to the public on the Council's website. - All Committee, Cabinet and Council reports clearly outline their purpose, so the community can understand what is trying to be achieved.
+Reports also address financial, legal, equalities, risk and climate change implications to aid understanding of the potential impact of their recommendations. - The roles and responsibilities of the executive (Cabinet), non-executive, scrutiny and officer functions are defined in the Council's Constitution - A Scheme of Delegation for officers is included within the Constitution - Communication channels with staff include one-to-one and team meetings (held via video-conference this year), a weekly update email from Directors (Keeping you connected) and an online portal (intranet). - Locality Leadership Team meets monthly to discuss and action a variety of management issues including projects, forward plan, budget and corporate governance. - A Customer Feedback form is available publicly for handling comments, complaints and compliments and the Council's website includes different ways for customers to give feedback or access services.
+A customer satisfaction survey is carried out throughout the year on the telephone service provided, with the Council consistently receiving high satisfaction scores. - Ensuring clear channels of communication with all sections of the community and other stakeholders - The ability for members of the public to ask questions at Cabinet meetings, Overview and Scrutiny Committee meetings and meetings of the Full Council. - A report is produced quarterly regarding the performance of the Council's services and the achievement of its aims and objectives.
+The report is presented to the Cabinet and published on the Council's website. - The Council publishes transparency data on its website which includes supplier payments, senior management structure charts and the Annual Pay Policy Statement.
+Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information request and the procedure that will be followed to answer the request. - Restrictions imposed as a result of the pandemic disrupted the normal democratic meeting and decision making procedures for several months.
+Emergency powers contained within the Council's Constitution provided the necessary facilities to allow decisions to be made by the Head of Paid Service and/or the S.151 Officer in consultation with the Council Leader, with a report being made to the next available meeting. - Although Committee meetings had to be suspended for the initial few months of the pandemic, the Cabinet, full Council and committees with decision making powers were able to be convened using remote participation by video conference from June 2020.